Are you currently registered in Australia?

-If you are a nurse who is registered overseas, and you want to nurse in New Zealand, you must meet our requirements.
-There are 7 requirements which help us make sure you are safe, competent and well-prepared to nurse in New Zealand.
+If you are a nurse who is registered overseas, and you want to practise in New Zealand, you must meet our requirements.
+There are seven requirements which help us make sure you are safe, competent and prepared to nurse in New Zealand.

 1. You must prove your identity